 Community Service Volunteers

 AWS is happy to host students and adults looking for community service hours.
 We believe in fostering a love of animals can start at any age, and we appreciate those willing to lend a hand caring for our pets.
 With a bustling Adoption Center, busy Veterinary Clinic, training and youth programs, along with a large property to maintain, there is always something to do.
 Most community service volunteers help in the Adoption Center or on the grounds.
 Regardless of where our volunteers are assigned – all service to our animals is truly appreciated!

-For Student Volunteers: We also encourage middle and high school students to complete their service hours at home.
-The projects they work on at home, they can then deliver directly to AWS’ animals during a special Hero Tour.
-These individualized tours allow students to see first-hand how their service hours make a difference to the pets at AWS.
+Middle and high school students can complete their community service hours at home.
+The projects they work on at home, they can then deliver directly to AWS’ animals so students can see first-hand how their service hours make a difference to the pets at AWS.

 The At-Home Project Guide for students includes enrichment activities and resources for our animals that are fun to work on!
-As with the adult At Home Project Guide, student projects offer varying levels of difficulty, skill and time commitment.
+Projects offer varying levels of difficulty, skill and time commitment.

-Download the At-Home Project Guide for students.
 Before beginning a project, please check in with our Humane Educator, Brie Roche at (207) 985-3244 ext.
 109 or via email for information, encouragement and a starter kit (while supplies last!).
 We want to ensure that each student gets the most out of their service to AWS.